laura-dietz/trec-car-methods/README.md

 * `numResults`: number of total entries per ranking
 * `numRmExpansionDocs`: number of documents used for query expansion (rm and ecm-psg)
 * `numRmExpansionTerms`: number of expansion terms (for rm and rm1 and ecm-rm) or expansion entities (for ecm-psg and ecm-psg1)
+* (killQueryEntities|none): selects one of
+    * none: no effect
+    * killQueryEntities: will ignore entityIds when they are the same as the queryId during entity expansion, entity ranking, and when producing ranking outputs.  -- this is necessary when using entity ranking with TREC CAR's allButBenchmark corpus, where ground truth can be leaked by matching the query id against all inlinks.
+Activating this option will avoid the leakage.
 * Searchfield ... : a list of indexed fields that will be used during full text search (e.g. "Text").
 Entities will automatically be searched in the entity field, not the full text.